 Auxins regulate cell elongation and mainly stimulate adventitious rooting, and promote fruit development.

 This is one of the least expensive, yet highly beneficial liquid fertilizer products out there.
 Liquid seaweed fertilizer is a staple in any foliar feed and is often applied with EM and other organic fertilizers.
 It is particularly useful when seeding and propagating, dividing, and transplanting.
 Growers of wheatgrass and microgreens swear by it.

 The kelp used in this product is Macrocystis integrifolia, sustainably harvested here in BC and processed quickly at cool temperatures to preserve all of the benefits seaweed has to offer.
 It grows well over 100 feet long, as much as 2 feet per day.

-The kelp is preferably applied in smaller, regular doses, such as monthly or bi-weekly.
-It is more commonly applied directly to the plants, but soil applications are beneficial, as well, especially in conjunction with effective microorganisms.
-Here are some application rates:
+The kelp is preferably applied in small, regular doses, such as monthly or every two weeks.
+It is more commonly applied directly to the plants, but soil applications are beneficial as well, especially in conjunction with effective microorganisms.

 Apply Kelpgrow using a watering can, sprayer, or irrigation system.
 It is best applied early in the morning, while evening would be the second choice.
 Although the application rate is very low, it is optimal, so applying more is not better.

 How long does it keep?
 Liquid kelp fertilizer is good for at least one year if kept out of direct sunlight, with the cap on tight, and stored at cool room temperature.
 Mix and use only what you want to apply the same day.
 Diluted mixed product does not keep long.